 She is incredibly gorgeous!
 That’s Kaga Koko.
-She definitely is the ideal person among men who are visually oriented – just look at those slender thighs and fashionable outfit .
+She is definitely the ideal person among men who are visually oriented – just look at those slender thighs and fashionable outfit .
 Despite being a close-to-perfection woman, could she really catch the one whom she really loves?

 Meet Tada Banri, a college freshman studying law.
 He has lost his memory after his high school graduation due to an accident.
-One morning, he meets Mitsuo who is being lost in their college campus, and befriends with him meanwhile.
-Mitsuo has a childhood friend named Kaga Koko who is very obsessed to him, however, no matter how hard she shows her love, her feelings to Mitsuo are not reciprocated.
+One morning, he meets Mitsuo who is being lost in their college campus and befriends with him meanwhile.
+Mitsuo has a childhood friend named Kaga Koko who is very obsessed with him, however, no matter how hard she shows her love, her feelings to Mitsuo are not reciprocated.
 Until such time, Koko starts to fall in love with Banri and starts dating with him.
 They both join a club, the Japanese Festival Culture Research Society, where they meet a sophomore named Linda.
-Without realizing, Linda is, in fact, a former high school classmate of Banri whom he had confessed to just prior to his accident.
+Without realizing, Linda is, in fact, the former high school classmate of Banri whom he had confessed to just prior to his accident.

-At first glance, you would think that Golden Time is something that is ordinary which you’ll surely enjoy at first.
-However, the series has actually a wide variety of intensive dramatic events especially when you reach the second half of the series where Banri starts to remember his past bit by bit, until everything results to conflicts not only to Koko, but also to the society he revolves around.
-The plot suddenly jumps off into something different which is, in fact, the main point in the story as Tada Banri grabs the spotlight and gradually develops his character, however, at some points, I got tired of watching the slow pacing of events as every episode, particularly the second half episodes, focuses on Banri’s development.
+At first glance, you would think that Golden Time is something that is ordinary which you will surely enjoy at first.
+However, the series has actually a wide variety of intensive dramatic events especially when you reach the second half of the series where Banri starts to remember his past bit by bit until everything results to conflicts with Koko and the society he revolves around.
+The plot suddenly jumps off into something different which is, in fact, the main point of the story as Tada Banri grabs the spotlight and gradually develops his character.
+However, at some points, I got tired of watching the slow pacing of events as every episode, particularly the second half, focuses on Banri’s development.
 I was supposed to describe the anime as realistic, but the presence of Banri’s spirit makes the whole thing so horrible.
 His sudden appearance from time to time is quite scary.